usnews/brightspot-cms/ui.md

 ## User Interface Creation

 Creating a new object in the CMS automatically generates the UI.
-In this section we are going to look at the standard UI that is created form your Java code.
+In this section we are going to look at the standard UI that is created from your Java code.
 For a guide to custom solutions see the [Custom UI](/brightspot-cms/ui.html#custom-ui) section, or refer to the [Annotations](/brightspot-cms/annotations.html) section.

 **Text Input Field**